PentiaLabs/WebSolutionBuildScripts/README.md

 1. Increase the version numbers in all `.psd`-files.
 Ensure to update dependency references as well!
 2. Run `Publish-AllModules.ps1` to publish the updated modules to the Pentia PowerShell feed.

+## Requirements and design decisions

+* *NEED* Deploy files to webroot during web publish.
+* *NEED* Deploy files to data folder located outside of webroot during web publish.
+* *NEED* Support configuration management using XDTs, to make packages environment agnostic.
+* *NEED* Make the build process as transparent as possible, i.e. as a minimum, senior developers must be able to comprehend it.
+* *NICE* Tearing down and building up an entire Sitecore site must be fast, to avoid having stale config and DLL files laying around in the webroot, due to multiple builds, branch switches etc.
+* *NICE* Keep the deployment process consistent across environments, to minimize "works on my machine" errors.
+* *NICE* Use existing Windows technology to build and deploy solutions, to avoid .NET-only projects having to use e.g. Gulp modules for deployment.